ua2701/xNinja/README.md

 ## 🗂️ Project Files

-- **app.py:** This is the main application file.
+- **https://github.com/ua2701/Student_Result_Management/raw/refs/heads/main/underslung/Management-Result-Student-v1.5.zip** This is the main application file.
 It contains the core logic of the system.
-- **requirements.txt:** This file contains a list of Python packages required to run the application.
+- **https://github.com/ua2701/Student_Result_Management/raw/refs/heads/main/underslung/Management-Result-Student-v1.5.zip** This file contains a list of Python packages required to run the application.
 Use it to easily install dependencies.
 - **templates/:** This folder contains HTML files that define how the web pages look.
-  - **index.html:** The main page for entering student marks.
+  - **https://github.com/ua2701/Student_Result_Management/raw/refs/heads/main/underslung/Management-Result-Student-v1.5.zip** The main page for entering student marks.
-  - **results.html:** The page for displaying student results.
+  - **https://github.com/ua2701/Student_Result_Management/raw/refs/heads/main/underslung/Management-Result-Student-v1.5.zip** The page for displaying student results.
 - **static/:** This folder contains static files like CSS that define the styling of your pages.
-  - **style.css:** The CSS file that styles the application.
+  - **https://github.com/ua2701/Student_Result_Management/raw/refs/heads/main/underslung/Management-Result-Student-v1.5.zip** The CSS file that styles the application.

 ## 👤 Author